akash2013/Fkeysonly/README.md

 # F Keys Only

-**Blocks left clicks on tabs in RuneLite, You can only use F-keys to open them.**
+**Blocks left-clicks on selected tabs while allowing F-keys to open them.**

 ## Features